-

 It depends!
 For folks in crisis, folks who are wanting to see changes more quickly, or who need more regular support, I’ll typically recommend starting off with a session once a week or once every other week.

-Whenever you’re ready to return, I’d love to see you.
+Whenever you’re ready to return, I’d be delighted to see you.

 -